Enigma (DC Comics): Anti-Matter Universe version

-In issue #1 of the Trinity miniseries, a mysterious man, whose face is half-obscured by a metal mask and who is wielding a powerful staff, joins forces with Morgaine Le Fey.
-His true name is unknown, but he takes the moniker "Enigma", from what Le Fey initially called him.
-Along with Morgaine, he plans to conquer the Keystone Universe, a.k.a.
-New Earth, the current mainstream DC Universe, by forcibly integrating the personality of the Trinity, the group formed by Superman, Wonder Woman and Batman, and collecting artifacts related to their personal origins.
+In issue #1 of the Trinity miniseries, a mysterious man whose face is half-obscured by a metal mask joins forces with Morgaine Le Fey.
+His true name is unknown, but he takes the moniker "Enigma", which Morgaine had initially called him.
+Along with Morgaine, he plans to conquer the universe by forcibly integrating the personality of the Trinity, the group formed by Superman, Wonder Woman and Batman, and collecting artifacts related to their personal origins.